-Giant Mook: "Grappler" mooks aren't that much bigger than the average person, just a bit more stout.
-They prefer using grabbing attacks on Wei.
-Their extra weight makes them able to deflect most or all of Wei's own grab attacks, so just hitting them with regular strike attacks is usually the way to go.
+Giant Mook: Downplayed with "Grappler" mooks, which aren't that much bigger than the average person, just a bit more stout.
+They prefer using grabbing attacks on Wei, and their extra weight makes them able to deflect most or all of Wei's own grab attacks, so just hitting them with regular strike attacks is usually the way to go.

 Glowing Eyelights of Undeath: Most "normal" non-player characters from the main game are replaced with bloodied, corpse-like versions of themselves with these distinctive bluish-purple eyes in Nightmare at North Point.
 From certain angles, you can actually see than that the glow is placed a minute distance away from their actual faces.